-3. Performance assessment of micro-irrigation systems
+3. Full system performance assessment of drip/micro irrigation systems

-This schedule presents procedures for conducting efficient and reliable irrigation evaluations of micro-irrigation systems.
+This section presents procedures for conducting efficient and reliable full system irrigation performance evaluations of drip/micro irrigation systems.

-Procedures for planning, conducting, analysing and reporting system performance are described.
+Procedures for planning, conducting, analysing and reporting full system performance are described.
 They are intended to promote efficient work practices and informative reporting that facilitates easy comparison of systems.

-Procedures are presented for assessing distribution uniformity of irrigation systems applying water through pressure compensating emitters, micro-sprayers, or mini-sprinklers, where each plant is watered by one or more outlets.
+Procedures are presented for assessing emitter uniformity of irrigation systems applying water through non-pressure compensating and pressure compensating emitters, micro-sprayers, or mini-sprinklers, where each plant is watered by one or more outlets.